 1. Open a document and press the Edit button.

-2. To select a value for a category:
+2. To select a value for a Category or Reference Catalog property:

-- for single-value or multivalue categories: position your cursor in the field, then select one or more values from the pop-up menu
+- for single-value or multivalue Category or Reference Catalog properties: position your cursor in the field, then select one or more values from the pop-up menu

 - for multilevel categories: press the tree structure button, then select a value for each required level in the category hierarchy – if your multilevel category is also multivalue, you can add more than one value